-

 Facebook, Beauty, and Good Friday

-I don’t find myself on Facebook much these days; when I am on, I love the memories that pop up on my feed here and there.
-You know the ones, 3 years ago today you were here…7 years ago today you posted this, etc. Last Friday, my Facebook memory was from 5 years ago in Venice, Italy.
+I don’t use Facebook often, but when I do, I love the memories on my feed.
+You know the ones: “Three years ago today, you were here… Seven years ago today, you posted this,” etc. Last Friday, my Facebook memory was from 5 years ago in Venice, Italy.
 More specifically, it was a video that I had posted inside St. Mark’s Basilica during the Good Friday Celebration of the Lord’s Passion.
-After not sleeping last night, here are a few things that kept me up all night about the video and the significance of this day, this Good Friday 2021.
-What…
+After not sleeping last night, here are a few things that kept me up all night about the video and the significance of this day, Good Friday 2021.
+The music strikes me first in the video, a rendition of…

 -